Think twice. Hire once.

-Why do so many people have home construction nightmares?
+Why do many people have home construction nightmares?

-For most people, a major home addition or renovation or the building of a new house represents one of the largest purchases of their life.
+For most people, a major home construction project represents the largest purchase of their life.
 However, you cannot approach construction the way you would approach buying an oven or car or television.
-First of all we are talking about much more money.
-Secondly, it is an entirely different type of purchase.
+Clearly, we are talking about much more money, but it is also an entirely different type of purchase.
 You pay for most of it before it is finished.
 Unlike a product you can buy and touch or test drive, your construction project is built after you decide to purchase, not before.
-If it is a custom home design, then in all likelihood, the product has never been built before.
-In other industries when they build a new product, they make samples, models, and prototypes which they test, debug and discard.
+If it is a custom home design, the product has never been built before.
+In other industries when they build a new product, they make samples, models, and prototypes that they test, debug, and discard.
 In construction, your custom designed house is the prototype.

-If you analyze most construction nightmares you will find a common theme: the consumer was seduced by a low bid.
-If you are buying a television and you shop at different stores and you are accurately comparing the same model, size, year, features and one store has a lower price, not much should go wrong if you buy the less expensive television.
+If you analyze the root cause of most construction nightmares, you will find a common theme: the consumer was seduced by a low bid.
+If you are buying a television and you shop at different stores for the same model, size, and features and you find that one store has a lower price, not much should go wrong if you pay less.
 However, when purchasing construction, you are never comparing apples with apples.
 Every builder builds differently.
-If you get seduced by a low bid and then have a construction nightmare you are not an innocent bystander in the story.
-You are spending your hard earned money on a very expensive purchase.
+If you get seduced by a low bid and then have a construction nightmare, you are not an innocent bystander in the story.
+You are choosing who to trust with your hard earned money on a very expensive purchase.
 Take it seriously.
 Do your homework!

-I have a theory which I call the construction theory of relativity (SP=M2): Smart People Make Mistakes.
+We have a theory, which we call the construction theory of relativity (SP=M2): Smart People Make Mistakes.
 When it comes to construction, no matter how smart you are, how rich you are, how successful you are, it is amazingly simple to screw up.
-A high bidder can create just as many problems for you as a low bidder.
-You have to be willing to work hard to understand what is in the estimate.
+It is not a matter of “throwing out the high and low bid.”
+You have to be willing to work hard to understand what is in the estimates.
 What is a fair price?
 What level of quality can you afford?
 What kind of person are you dealing with?
 You must the take the time to comprehensively answer these questions.